eb1a-profile-building/eb1a-profile-building.github.io/msa/index.md

 - **No Upfront Fees:** Joining the waitlist is completely free
 - **No Guarantees:** Waitlist position does not guarantee eventual service engagement
-- **First-Come Basis:** Waitlist positions are allocated based on inquiry timestamp
+- **First-Come Basis:** Waitlist positions are allocated based on inquiry timestamp and mentor availablity
 - **Preparation Recommended:** Use waiting time to complete Udemy courses and study YouTube materials
-- **Response Time:** Waitlist acknowledgment emails are typically sent within 7-10 business days
+- **Response Time:** Waitlist acknowledgment emails with your position in que and mentor status are typically sent within 7-10 business days

 ### 📚 Recommended Preparation During Wait
 While waiting, we strongly recommend: